RubenDillon/tanzu/tap/readme.md

 ```
 ## Create a TKGs cluster using TMC
 ```
-    1. Create the cluster where TAP will reside (I create tap-01 cluster)
+    1. Create the cluster where TAP will reside.
+For that, use the tkgs-deployment.yaml from this git.
+    2. Modify the Trusts part of the file.
+You need to convert the Harbor certificate to base64 enconde.
+            Obtain the certificate from the Harbor UI (go to tap project, reporsitories and then download Registry Certificate)
+            To convert the certificate to base64 encode use for example https://www.online-toolz.com/tools/base64-decode-encode-online.php
-    2. Modify the default configuration allowing more space on the storage nodes Control Plane a 100GB volume for etcd nodes........ mount the volume at /var/lib/etcd Workers add a 200GB volume for containerd ......... mount the volume at /var/lib/containerd
+    2. TKGs-deployment.yaml creates a cluster with more space on the storage nodes than the default Control Plane a 100GB volume for etcd nodes........ mounting the volume at /var/lib/etcd Workers add a 200GB volume for containerd ......... mounting the volume at /var/lib/containerd
-    2. I create a 3 nodes control plane and 5 nodes workers cluster with enought cpu and memory (8vCPU/64GB and 32vCPU/132GB)
+    2. That files creates a 3 nodes control plane and 5 workers nodes cluster
 ```
-## Configure TKGs to accept Harbor certificate
+## Configure our docker machine to accept Harbor certificate
 ```
     1. Nos conectamos al cluster, corremos allow-run-as.yaml and then run the following kubectl create clusterrolebinding default-tkg-admin-privileged-binding --clusterrole=psp:vmware-system-privileged --group=system:authenticated